ZyrusAlvez/Stream-Monitoring/README.md

 **Authentication issues?**
 - Make sure you updated the email in `Login.tsx`
 - Verify the user exists in Supabase Authentication
+- Use the password you set when creating the user account in Step 6
 - Check that Supabase keys are correctly set

 **If you encounter issues, please check:**
 1. All environment variables are correctly named and filled
-2. All dependencies are installed
+2. All dependencies are installed (including Playwright)
 3. Ports 8000 and 5173 are available
 4. YouTube API and Supabase services are properly configured
 5. Database tables are created
-6. User account exists in Supabase
+6. User account exists in Supabase with the correct email and password